-Medica covers ambulance services as described in the Benefit Chart.
+Medica covers ambulance services as described in the Benefit Chart section of this Policy.

 - 1. Ambulance transportation to another hospital when care for your condition is available at the network hospital where you were first admitted. - 2.
-Non-emergency ambulance transportation services (except as described in the Benefit Chart).
+Non-emergency ambulance transportation services (except as described in the Benefit Chart section of this Policy).